yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 The other issue is a hardware limitation.
 Intel decided to remove support for Float64 operations on their Generation 12 graphics products (UHD 700/Xe/Arc) without providing a driver fallback.
-Well, it turns out that, for some reason, `Tears of the Kingdom` requires over the top precision in its cutscenes — precision that current Intel hardware physically lacks, causing crashes.
+Well, it turns out that, for some Goddess forsaken reason, `Tears of the Kingdom` requires over the top precision in its cutscenes — precision that current Intel hardware physically lacks, causing crashes.
-We’re working on a Float64 to Float32 shader conversion to solve the problem.
+We’re testing a Float64 to Float32 shader conversion to solve the problem.
-But for now, Intel users will have to get a save past the intro cutscene, or use OpenGL, as the OpenGL spec dictates that Float64 must be supported one way or another, even if it is via software emulation.
+For now, Mainline Intel users will have to get a save past the intro cutscene, or use OpenGL, as the OpenGL spec dictates that Float64 must be supported one way or another, even if it is via software emulation.

 ## Future projects